 Let's compare these two fish in terms of their nutritional content, availability, taste, culinary uses, cost, location, size, ease of cooking, and considerations for novice users.

 - Mahi Mahi: Mahi Mahi is a lean fish with low fat content.
 It's an excellent source of protein and provides essential nutrients.
-It's rich in vitamin B, particularly B6 and B12, which play important roles in energy production and overall health.
+It's rich in vitamin B, particularly B6 and B12, which play important roles in energy production.

 - Salmon: Salmon, on the other hand, is known for its higher fat content, particularly in the form of heart-healthy omega-3 fatty acids.
 It's an excellent choice for those looking to boost their omega-3 intake and support heart health.